Green algae, blue water add to fears over health of Southeast Asia's Mekong

 He says a bit of algae appears every dry season but this year it is more than anyone can remember.

-GRAPHIC: Algae build-up turning the Mekong river blue, click tmsnrt.rs/30dvfwf
+GRAPHIC: Algae build-up turning the Mekong river blue here

 The year 2020 is shaping up to be crucial for the Mekong River, which is under threat from climate change and faces uncertain changes wrought by two new hydropower dams that have come online in Laos in the last three months.